AndrewDarwin/sneaker_central/README.md

 ## Structure

 Sneaker Central’s home page includes a hero image of a pair of feet wearing Nike sneakers jumping into a puddle in a street, and a large “Shop Now” button to encourage users to purchase sneakers.
 The Nav bar has links to the various products on the site.
-In the footer, there’s an ‘About Sneaker Central” section that overviews what the site is about.
+In the footer, there’s social media icons to click on that take you through to external links (in a real world these links would be Sneaker Central social media pages where the user can see more information about Sneaker Central)

 ### Products;